Medically reviewed on February 14, 2017

 See also: Side effects (in more detail)

-Many drugs can interact with nitroglycerin.
+Many drugs can interact with Nitro-Time.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with nitroglycerin, especially:
+Tell your doctor about all your medications and any you start or stop using during treatment with this medicine, especially:

 a diuretic or "water pill";